Breaking Down Adidas' Genius NIL Stunt + Doug Edert

 Think about it this way, a high school athlete going through the recruiting process can choose between the University of Kansas (Adidas) or Kansas State University (Nike).

-All things else equal — Kansas has a major edge over Kansas State because of their Adidas sponsorship and the ability for that athlete to make money.
+All things else equal — Kansas has a major edge over Kansas State because of its Adidas sponsorship and the ability for that athlete to make money.

 Smart move by Adidas, other brands have no option but to roll out something similar.